-Regardless of how things shake out with this Champion Petfoods lawsuit, it does demonstrate one thing for sure: Consumers want pet food makers to know they’re being watched closely.
+Regardless of how things shake out with the class-action Orijen lawsuit, which is still making its way through the legal system, it does demonstrate one thing for sure: Consumers want pet food makers to know they’re being watched closely.
 And that can’t be a bad thing.

 There seems to have been a sharp uptick in these types of lawsuits over the past several years as buyers of pet food have begun to question what is on the labels.

 In 2015, for example, a California man named Frank Lucido sued Nestlé Purina PetCare, alleging that Beneful dog food “contains substances that are toxic to animals and that have resulted in the serious illness and death of thousands of dogs.”
 Lucido asked veterinarian Dr. Jena Questen, DVM, and veterinary toxicologist Dr. John Tegzes, VMD, DABVT, to test a sample of Beneful.
 Both doctors did so, and although measurable levels of mycotoxins, heavy metals and propylene glycol were found in the food, they were within acceptable FDA amounts.

 Dr. Tegzes did have one important argument, though: “The FDA limits for mycotoxins were established based on short-term acute exposure and therefore do not adequately take into account chronic exposure.”
 In short, no studies have been conducted on the long-term health effects for an animal who regularly consumes these chemicals.

 Nestlé Purina moved to have both doctors’ reports dismissed, and the court agreed.
 The court stated that Drs.
 Questen and Tegzes were not “qualified as experts,” and their reports were removed from the testimony.